Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Introduction

-When $g = 2h$, in our examples in Theorem \ref{thm:inf}, $\cM(\phi;2g-3,1)$ contains infinitely many connected components that each consist of degree $2$ branched covers of a single holomorphic $1$-form in $\Om\cM_h(2h-2)$.
-The union of these components is a dense subset of a closed $\SL(2,\R)$-invariant subset of $\Om\cM_g(2g-3,1)$.
-However, $\cM(\phi;2g-3,1)$ also contains at least one connected component $L$ such that $\GL^+(2,\R) \cdot L$ is dense in $\Om\cM_g(2g-3,1)$.
+In our examples in Theorem \ref{thm:disconn}, the space $\cC(\phi)$ contains infinitely many connected components that each consist of degree $2$ branched covers of a single holomorphic $1$-form in $\Om\cM_h(2h-2)$, where $g = 2h$.
+The union of these components is contained in a proper closed $\GL^+(2,\R)$-invariant subset of $\Om\cM_g(2g-3,1)$.
+However, $\cC(\phi)$ also has at least one connected component containing generic holomorphic $1$-forms.
 We do not know whether there is exactly one such connected component. \\